igormcoelho/rules_cpp23_modules/README.md

 ## Getting started

+## Examples for Bazel 8 with MANUAL construction of CMI (for clang and gcc)

-See examples, and remember they expect Clang 21 and Bazel 8 or 9 (GCC 15 works with Bazel 8)!
+See examples, and remember they expect Clang 21 / GCC 15 on Bazel 8 (for Bazel 9 support on clang, see [demo9](./demo9)).

 First, remember to *MANUALLY GENERATE* `std.pcm` (or `std.gcm`) MCI file for each example... each README demonstrate how!